 Policies and Procedures:

-The Pretrial Justice Clinic is a 6-credit clinic (4 clinical credits and 2 seminar credits).
+The Pretrial Justice Clinic is a 6-credit clinic.
 Students will meet once a week as a group with faculty supervisors and additionally as needed depending on case work.

 The Pretrial Justice Clinic selects all of its students under the lottery system.
 Applications are due at specific dates the semester prior and follow set procedures.